andrewevans0102/how-to-build-a-firebase-api/README.md

 The `frontend` folder holds a basic Angular frontend application that consumes the API endpoints.

+The `presentation` folder holds a copy of the presentation that I did for the Capital One Summit Course in August 2019.

 The `postman` folder holds a postman collection that has example calls that you can run.
 - Folder `localhost` are calls when running the functions locally
 - Folder `deployed` are calls when running the functions deployed.